Lord Leycester Hospital: The Guildhall

-The Guildhall, today, is used as display space for many of the artifacts collected throughout history.
+The Guildhall, today, is used as display space for many of the artefacts collected throughout history.
 This includes a selection of weaponry, including flintlock muskets sent "by the crown" to the Brethren at the time of the Chartist Riots, Napoleonic swords, thought to have come from the Battle of Waterloo and a cannonball dug up from the Battle of Edge Hill.

+Egyptian urn

+The Master's Garden contains a Grade I listed stone urn.
+2,000 years old it originally formed part of an Egyptian nilometer.

-List of weaponry in the Lord Leycester Hospital Guildhall
+List of weaponry in the Guildhall

 Below is a list of weaponry that is featured in the Guildhall:

-The Masters and Brethren
+Masters and brethren

-The soldiers living within the walls of the medieval building are known as the Brethren.
-The Master and the Brethren share a legacy of almost 450 years of history.
-They meet in the Chapel every day to pray together the words written by their founder the 1st Earl of Leicester.
-They are dressed in ceremonial uniforms and give tours through the buildings and gardens to the visitors.
+The soldiers living within the walls of the medieval building are known as the brethren.
+They conduct guided tours of the building and garden while dressed in ceremonial uniforms.
 The public cafe based in the hospital is named The Brethren's Kitchen.

-A list of masters of the Lord Leycester Hospital is as follows:
+A list of masters of the Lord Leycester Hospital: